Pauléoula

 Pauléoula (also spelled Poléoula) is a village in the far west of Ivory Coast.
 It is in the sub-prefecture of Taï, Taï Department, Cavally Region, Montagnes District.
 The village is just over three kilometres east of the Cavally River, which is the border with Liberia.

-Pauléoula was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Pauléoula was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 The original population of Pauléoula consisted mostly of members of the Oubi ethnic group, a small subgroup of the Krahn or Guéré people.

 A few kilometers east of Pauléoula, within the boundaries of the Taï National Park, lies a small research centre, the 'Institut d'Écologie Tropicale'.
 It was a lonely house in the forest, not far from this institute, where the Swiss scientist Christophe Boesch in the 1980s conducted his famous research on the behaviour of tool-using Chimpanzees.
-Later, between 2008–2012, the movie Chimpanzee was filmed here, under difficult conditions, and with Boesch as principal scientific consultant.
+Later, between 2008 and 2012, the movie Chimpanzee was filmed here, under difficult conditions, and with Boesch as principal scientific consultant.